selimserbes/nvim-for-windows/README.md

 - **Auto Formatting:** Provides the ability to automatically format your code.
 - **Linting:** Offers the ability to check your code for errors and inconsistencies.
 - **Debugging:** Enables preparing your code for debugging and facilitates your debugging process.

+## Contributing

+Contributions are welcome!
+Please open a pull request or file an issue.

+## License

+This project is licensed under the MIT License.
+See the [`LICENSE`](LICENSE) file for more information.